cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 Login
 -------

-Currently FutureGrid OpenStack Havana installed on India and Openstack Grizzly on sierra.
-There are minor differences with these versions, but as Havana is the more recent one we will be focussing on that deployment.
+Currently FutureGrid OpenStack Havana installed on India.

-To use it you need to first log into sierra and prepare your Openstack credentials (Make sure to replace the 'username' with your actual FG username)::
+To use it you need to first log into india and prepare your Openstack credentials (Make sure to replace the 'username' with your actual FG username)::